StroeAndreX/COVID-19/README.md

 <h3> 💊 let's hack the Nature </h3>

 The project is public.
-Contribuite by helping with your big brain and let's hack the nature. hehe
+Contribute by helping with your big brain and let's hack nature. hehe

 -SA